ARM-software/AVH/DoxyGen/infrastructure/src/jenkins.md

 - \ref Subscribe "Subscription" to Arm Virtual Hardware AMI.
 - IAM User with Access Keys for the AWS Account.
-- IAM Instance Profile to be associated with the VHT EC2 instances.
+- IAM Instance Profile to be associated with the AVH EC2 instances.
 - S3 Bucket to store temporary files.
 - EC2 Security Group with Ingress SSH port allowed.
 - [*Optional*] SSH Key if you would like to debug on EC2.